aschuerch/Microbial-Genomics-2018/_episodes/09-SNPphylo.md

 >
 > Open Dendroscope on your own computer, go to File>Open and choose core_snps.newick.
 > Choose the rectangular phylogram.
-> Try to estimate the number of SNPs between the samples in the three groups.
+> Try to estimate the number of SNPs between the samples in the three groups by looking at the tree and by interrogating the SNIPPY output.
 >
 > Hint:
 > Have a look at the file 'core.aln'